 The following table sets forth selected consolidated financial data.
-The selected consolidated balance sheet data as of December 29, 2002 and December 28, 2003 and the selected statement of operations and cash flows data for the years ended December 30, 2001, December 29, 2002 and December 28, 2003 have been derived from, and should be read together with, our audited consolidated financial statements incorporated by reference in this prospectus.
-The selected balance sheet data as of December 26, 1999, December 31, 2000 and December 30, 2001, and the selected consolidated statement of operations data for the years ended December 26, 1999 and December 31, 2000 have been derived from, and should be read together with, our audited consolidated financial statements not incorporated by reference in this prospectus.
-The selected statement of operations and cash flows data as of and for the nine months ended September 28, 2003 and September 26, 2004 have been derived from, and should be read together with, our unaudited interim condensed consolidated financial statements and our accounting records.
-The unaudited interim condensed consolidated financial statements and our accounting records.
-The unaudited interim condensed consolidated financial statements and, in the opinion of management include all adjustments, consisting only of normal recurring adjustments, considered necessary for a fair presentation.
-Our consolidated financial statements for periods subsequent to September 28, 2003 include Spansion LLC, our majority-owned subsidiary which was formed by us and Fujitsu Limited, effective June 30, 2003.
-Our results of operations for periods.
-In addition, results of operations for the nine months ended September 26, 2004 are not necessarily indicative of the results that may be expected for the full year ended December 27, 2004.
+The selected consolidated balance sheet data as of December 28, 2003 and December 26, 2004 and the selected statement of operations and cash flows data for the years ended December 29, 2002, December 28, 2003 and December 26, 2004 have been derived from, and should be read together with, our audited consolidated financial statements incorporated by reference in this prospectus.
+The selected balance sheet data as of December 31, 2000, December 30, 2001 and December 29, 2002, and the selected consolidated statement of operations data for the years ended December 31, 2000 and December 30, 2001 have been derived from, and should be read together with, our audited consolidated financial statements not incorporated by reference in this prospectus.
+Our results of operations for periods prior to June 30, 2003 do not include Spansion LLC, therefore our results of operations for the years ended December 28, 2003 and December 26, 2004 are not fully comparable with our results for prior periods.
 The following selected consolidated financial data should also be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations."